iotaledger/goshimmer/docs/implementation_design/plugin.md

 const PluginName = "SamplePlugin"

 var (
-	// plugin is the plugin instance of the DRNG plugin. plugin     *node.Plugin
+	// plugin is the plugin instance of the new plugin plugin. plugin     *node.Plugin
 	pluginOnce sync.Once
 )